Forecasting Gold Prices: Insights from Kuznets and Kondratieff

 | Analogous Price Peak (Precious Metals/Kondratieff High) | 1980 | approx 12.0 | 2032 | Projected Kuznets Wave High |

-With five years having elapsed since the current Kuznets’ Swing began in 2020, our current phase is cyclically analogous to 1973 (1968 + 5 years).
-This suggests that after a probable, near-term corrective leg lower (the subject of forthcoming analysis), precious metals are poised to resume their ascent, targeting new highs into the anticipated Juglar wave peak in 2027.
+This analogue suggests that following a probable, near-term corrective leg lower (to be analyzed further), precious metals are poised to resume their ascent, targeting new highs into the anticipated Juglar wave peak in 2027.

 The Dollar’s Parallel Path